Steve McQueen as Eric “the Kid” Stoner, hotshot poker player

 The navy blue cotton sweater has a ribbed crew neck and ribbing on the cuffs and waist hem.
 As he does when sporting the sweater with his tweed jacket, The Kid pairs it with dark gray wool single forward-pleated trousers.
 The trousers have a medium-high rise and slim belt loops that he still wears without a belt, revealing the extended squared waist tab with its concealed hook closure.
 The legs taper down to plain-hemmed bottoms with on-seam side pockets and no back pockets.

 The rust orange sweater is slightly nicer, made from a fuzzy wool or possibly even cashmere.
-He also wears this sweater with the olive corduroy sportcoat when visiting Christian’s family.
+He also wears this sweater with the olive corduroy sport jacket when visiting Christian’s family.
 With the orange sweater, he wears a pair of brown flannel flat front trousers with tapered legs and plain-hemmed bottoms.

 The Kid wears his sole (do you get it please?) footwear, a pair of black leather derby shoes.